ZarehD/AspNetStatic/Readme.md

     ```

  1. Create and register individual settings objects which internally feed into a default `IOptimizerSelector` implementation.
-    - __HTML__: To configure the HTML minifier, register a configured instance of `HtmlMinificationSettings`:
+    - __HTML__: To configure the HTML minifier, register as a singleton a configured instance of `HtmlMinificationSettings`:
       ```c#
       using WebMarkupMin.Core;
       builder.Services.AddSingleton(